Lalande 21185

+Lalande 21185 has two known exoplanets and one candidate exoplanet, making it the third closest confirmed planetary system to the Solar System.

 History

 The celestial coordinates of Lalande 21185 were first published in 1801 by French astronomer Jérôme Lalande of the Paris Observatory in the star catalog Histoire céleste française.
 The catalog sequence numbers for majority of the observed stars, including this one, were introduced in its 1847 edition by Francis Baily.
 Today this star is one of just a few that are still commonly referred to by their Lalande catalog number.

 In May 1857, Friedrich Wilhelm Argelander discovered the high proper motion of the star.
 It was sometimes called "Argelander's second star".
 (The "first Argelander's star" is Groombridge 1830, whose high proper motion was discovered by Argelander earlier—in 1842).
+A large proper motion was recognised as an indicator for stars which lay close to the Sun, leading Argelander to request that its parallax be measured.